 General All J&S Mountain Pond Farm Goats are duel registered with ADGA and AGS.
 Because of this, all kids are registerable by the purchaser with either or both of these organizations.
 All Kids will be Dam-Raised, available when weaned between 8 to 12 weeks of age.
 Goats are herd animals.
 We will not sell single goats/kids unless the purchaser already has other goats.
 All kids are dis-budded (if not naturally polled).
 The goats of J&S Mountain Pond Farm are a closed herd.
-They were last tested Negative for CAE, CL and Johne’s in September of 2019.
+They were last tested Negative for CAE, CL and Johne’s on August 25, 2020.
 They are tested annually.

 Wait List We maintain a wait list for those interested in future kiddings, at no charge.
 Refer to the Breeding Lineup Page for Doe and Buck pairings and their anticipated kidding date (based on 146 days from the time of breeding).
 To get placed on the waiting list, please contact us (refer to the contact page).
 If there is a particular breeding you are interested in, or specific traits you are looking for, please specify that at the time you put your request in to be placed on the wait list.
 J&S Mountain Pond Farms reserves the right to retain any kids born on the farm.
 Note: Being placed on the wait list is not a reservation, it is considered to be an expression of interest to be notified when a kidding has occurred.
 All on the list will be notified via email when a kidding occurs – and will be referred to the Sales page to see which kids are available.
 Reservations of a kid will be based on a first come/first served basis --- with a follow up of the deposit required to hold the reservation (Refer to the reservation and pricing section)